 Add ISP Support to Your Skill Code

-- For consumable purchases, save the user's inventory of items in persistent storage and manage the inventory as the user uses the items
+Complete the following steps to manage your product inventory, invoke the purchase flow, and resume your skill after the purchase flow completes.
+For consumable products, save the customer's inventory of items in persistent storage and manage the inventory as the customer uses the items.

 Prerequisites